 - The VA streamline has less documentation than a full refinance and many times the lender can close faster with less documentation than a full refinance.

 - Many lenders can do a VA streamline without requiring an appraisal.
 The VA does not require an appraisal, credit information, or underwriting, but your some VA approved lenders may require some or all of these items.

-- It is possible to roll all closing costs and fees into the new loan so there are no out-of-pocket costs when doing a VA streamline.
+- It is possible to roll all closing costs and fees into the new loan when doing a VA streamline.

 - One rule for the VA streamline is that the new monthly payment must be lower than the previous loan’s monthly payment.
 One exception to this rule is when you are refinancing an adjustable rate mortgage or the new loan term is less than the old one.

 - Your new interest rate must have a lower interest rate than the previous loan.
 An exception is if you are refinancing from an adjustable rate loan.

 - With the VA streamline program, your new loan can be a fixed rate or adjustable rate loan.

 - A VA funding fee is usually required.

 - The VA streamline program allows for energy efficient improvements can be refinanced into the loan.